-For purposes of this solicitation, the phrase "pass-through entity" includes any recipient or subrecipient that provides a subaward ("subgrant") to a subrecipient (subgrantee) to carry out part of the funded award or program.
+&lt;sup>2 For purposes of this solicitation, the phrase "pass-through entity" includes any recipient or subrecipient that provides a subaward ("subgrant") to a subrecipient (subgrantee) to carry out part of the funded award or program.
 Additional information on proposed subawards is listed under What an Application Should Include, Section D of this solicitation.

 The "Part 200 Uniform Requirements" means the DOJ regulation at 2 C.F.R.
-Part 2800, which adopts (with certain managing the Federal award in compliance with Federal statutes, regulations, and the terms and conditions of the Federal award.
-These internal controls should be in compliance with guidance in "Standards for Internal Control in the Federal Government" issued by the Comptroller General of the United States and the "Internal Control Integrated Framework", issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Part 2800, which adopts (with certain modifications) the provisions of 2 C.F.R.
+Part 200.

+Framework", issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).